flutter/website/src/development/platform-integration/web/initialization.md

 });
 ```

-## Example: How to display a progress indicator
+## Example: Display a progress indicator

 To give the user of your application feedback
 during the initialization process,